-Table 5-1 (continued) Values Specified in the General Section Variable Name Meaning Optional ActiveLinesPerFrame Integer.
+Table 5-1 (continued) Values Specified in the General Section the General Section Variable Name Meaning Optional ActiveLinesPerFrame Integer.
 The number of lines in the frame buffer used by the video format.
 Note that this may not be the same as the total number of active lines in the frame: for single-field formats, the number of active lines in the field is the same as that drawn from the frame buffer; for multiple-field formats that are interlaced, this is the total number of lines in all fields; for multiple-field formats which repetitively fetch from the same frame buffer space for each field (such as stereo or field sequential color formats), this is the number of lines in only one of the fields.
 No In the case of formats that contain active lines that are only a portion of a line (such as that of the NTSC and PAL half-lines), you must round each half line up to the next whole-line size.
 Formally stated, set this variable to the whole number of lines from which pixels are extracted, regardless of whether a whole line or just a partial line of pixels is extracted.
-The mechanism you use to tell the compiler whether active lines are half lines is described in "The Field Description" on page 42.
+The mechanism you use to tell the compiler whether active lines are half lines is described in "The Field Description" on page 43.
 ActivePixelsPerLine Integer.
 The number of pixels in one line of the frame.
 If the format has fields that may begin or end with half lines, supply the length of the whole line.
-No FormatName A descriptive name for the video format.
+No FrameBufferHeight Integer.
+The number of lines this format occupies in the frame buffer.
+This variable defaults to the value to which this variable should normally be set: ActiveLinesPerFrame .
+However, some video formats occupy irregular frame buffer footprints; in that circumstance, you should set this variable to aid frame buffer layout software.
+Yes FrameBufferWidth Integer.
+The number of pixels this format occupies in the frame buffer.
+This variable defaults to the value to which this variable should normally be set: ActivePixelsPerLine .
+However, some video formats occupy irregular frame buffer footprints; in that circumstance, you should set this variable to aid frame buffer layout software.
 Yes